 COVID-19 death toll in Assam rises to 14, total cases reach 8,955

-Two more people have died due to COVID-19 in Assam, taking the death toll to 14, Health Minister Himanta Biswa Sarma said on Thursday.
-Two male patients, a 78-year old and another 56-year old and both with comorbidities, have succumbed to the disease, he said "With heavy heart, I share this with you all ~ We've lost two precious lives to the pandemic.
+Two more persons died due to COVID-19 in Assam, taking the death toll to 14, while the total number of positive cases moved towards the 9,000-mark, Health Minister Himanta Biswa Sarma said on Thursday.
+Two male patients, a 78-year old and another 56-year old and both with comorbidities, have succumbed to the disease, he said.
+"With heavy heart, I share this with you all -- We've lost two precious lives to the pandemic.
 My prayers and condolences are with the families," the minister tweeted.

-The state reported the single-day highest spike of 613 cases on June 30 with 380 cases from Guwahati city alone while 548 cases were reported on July 1 including 378 from Guwahati.
-The Health minister held a meeting with the authorities of private hospitals in Guwahati and asked them to set up specialised facilities and dedicated teams for COVID management.
+The total number of coronavirus patients in the north eastern state remained at 8,955.
+Meanwhile, 275 patients have been cured and released from various hospitals in the state, taking the total number of discharged patients to 6,106 with a recovery rate of 68 per cent, Sarma said.

-"In view of the rising number of cases, and likely further escalation, we held a meeting with all private hospitals in Guwahati and instructed them to set up specialised facility and dedicated teams for #COVID19 management," Sarma tweeted.
-Meanwhile, 66 police personnel have so far tested positive and of them 14 have recovered, Additional Director General of Police (Law and Order) G P Singh said.
+A demo of the kit was held at the Guwahati Medical College Hospital and it gives immediate results, has moderate sensitivity but high specificity, Sarma said.
+"In #Guwahati where the spread is rapid, we shall deploy one lakh kits.
+This, coupled with ongoing gold standard RT-PCR tests, further sharpens our testing abilities," he tweeted.

-Currently, 1,093 police personnel are under quarantine, he said.
-The state health department, following the Centre's directive, aims to conduct 10,000 COVID-19 tests daily in Guwahati city with the new model -- COVID-19 AG Test, which is a nasal swab test and the results would be available within an hour.
+Meanwhile, the state has so far conducted tests of 4,28,886 samples with the results of nearly four lakh samples uploaded so far on the webiste covidassam.in In Guwahati city alone, 8,988 tests were done on Thursday as part of the endeavor to test and trace COVID-19 patients.
+"Spread in Guwahati is fast, yet we're trying our best to contain it.
+Appreciate your cooperation during the reimposed #lockdown as we strive to work for #CovidFreeAssam," he tweeted.

-Around two lakh testing kits have already arrived and the testing is likely to begin from Friday in the 31 COVID screening centres in the city.
-The state has so far conducted 4,19,878 tests in 13 government laboratories and some outsourced laboratories.
+The minister held a meeting with the authorities of private hospitals in Guwahati and asked them to set up specialised facilities and dedicated teams for COVID-19 management.
+"In view of the rising number of cases, and likely further escalation, we held a meeting with all private hospitals in Guwahati and instructed them to set up specialised facility and dedicated teams for #COVID19 management," the minister tweeted.
+Meanwhile, 95 police personnel have so far tested positive and out of them, 19 have recovered so far, Additional Director General of Police (Law) G P Singh said.

-At present, there are 17,652 people in institutional quarantine and 1,24,947 in home quarantine, according to the bulletin of the health and welfare department..
+Meanwhile, at present, there are 17,652 people in institutional quarantine and 1,24,947 in home quarantine, according to the bulletin of the health and welfare department.

 - READ MORE ON: